-\textit{then GSAN satisfies simplicial awareness of order $k$.
-For simplicial complexes of dimension $K$, if \eqref{simpl_awa} is satisfied for all $k\leq K$, then GSAN satisfies simplicial awareness.}
+\textit{then GSAN satisfies simplicial-awareness of order $k$.
+For simplicial complexes of dimension $K$, if \eqref{simpl_awa} is satisfied for all $k\leq K$, then GSAN satisfies simplicial-awareness.}

-Note that simplicial awareness of order $k$ states that the neural architecture is not independent of the simplices of order $k$.
-Then, using the above definition, we can claim the following. \\ \textbf{Theorem 1} \textit{ Generalized Simplicial Attention Neural Networks (GSAN) are permutation equivariant and simplicial-aware.} \\ \begin{proof} The proof is reported in the Appendix A. \end{proof}
+Note that simplicial-awareness of order $k$ states that the neural architecture is not independent of the simplices of order $k$.
+Then, using the above definition, we can claim the following. \\ \textbf{Theorem 1} \textit{ Generalized Simplicial Attention Neural Networks (GSAN) are permutation equivariant and simplicial-aware.} \\ \begin{proof} The proof is reported in Appendix A. \end{proof}

 \textbf{Remark.} Let us now assume that the attention functions in \eqref{att_up} and \eqref{att_low} are even and the proposed attention mechanism in \eqref{upp_alpha} and \eqref{low_alpha} is signed, i.e., $\beta_{k,i,j}^{(u)}$ and $\beta_{k,i,j}^{(d)}$ are orientation-aware masking coefficients such that they are equal to $\pm1$ based on the relative orientation between simplices $i$ and $j$, or 0 if $j \notin \mathcal{N}_i^{(d)}$ or $j \notin \mathcal{N}_i^{(u)}$, respectively.
 Then, it can be easily shown that GSANs architectures are also \textit{orientation equivariant} \cite{roddenberry2021principled}.
-Finally, it is important to remark that all the previous results are directly generalizable to the case of multi-head attention and/or hierarchical architectures.
+Finally, it is important to note that all the previous results are directly generalizable in the case of multi-head attention and/or hierarchical architectures.